Bartlesville Radio » News » OKWU Receives Prominent Art Collection

 Oklahoma Wesleyan University has received a donation of 30 bronze statues sculpted by famed western artist Jim Hamilton.

-OKWU President Dr. Jim Dunn said the gift comes courtesy of Lisa and Mark Roberts.
+OKWU President Dr. Jim Dunn said the gift comes courtesy of Mark and Lisa Roberts.
 He said the donation is considered one of the largest western, single-artist collections in the United States.

 Dr. Dunn said Mark and Lisa Roberts have been donors for year.
 Dunn said Mark was the first OKWU Foundation president and served in that role for six years.
 He said they've also helped add to the Mueller Sports Center in the past.
 He said OKWU is very grateful for this unique gift.